Our Blog

 7. Pre-Engineered Structure

-Pre-engineered buildings (PEB) are structures that are manufactured and designed off-site, then assembled on-site.
+Pre-Engineered Buildings (PEBs) are structures that are manufactured and designed off-site, then assembled on-site.
 These buildings, often made of steel structures, offer cost-effectiveness, faster construction timelines, and customisation options.
 Customisability is the major advantage of prefabricated steel structures, as they can be designed to suit the specific need of any project.
 Usually used in industrial and commercial applications, PEB steel buildings have gained popularity due to their durability, sustainability, and versatility.

 8. Tension Structures